We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Rai S, Ballal M, Thomas WM, Miller A, Jameson JS, Steward WP.
 Assessment of a patient consultation questionnaire-based scoring system for stratification of outpatient risk of colorectal cancer.
 British Journal of Surgery 2008; 95: 369-374Back to top

-Mr Sajal Rai is an experienced and dedicated surgeon who has been in the practice of General Surgery for more than 15 years.
-Over the years he has developed a keen interest in minimal access surgery (keyhold) surgery and ways to improve patient experience in the hospital.
+I am an experienced and dedicated surgeon who has been in the practice of general surgery for more than 15 years.
+Over the years I have developed a keen interest in minimal access surgery (keyhole) surgery and ways to improve patient experience in the hospital.

 |Telephone||01625 505412 / 505406|